b3rendsh/msxdos2s/hardware/malt/readme.md

 6. Flash the ROM from a 2nd disk system (e.g. floppy)
 7. Reboot the MSX

-If you don't have a 2nd disk system then you can load cxdos1 from tape to flash the ROM.
-In this scenario the disk media should have a valid MSX FAT partition.
+If you don't have a 2nd disk system then you can load [CXDOS1D.BIN](https://github.com/b3rendsh/cxdos) from tape to flash the ROM.
+In this scenario the disk media should have a valid MSX FAT partition with flask.com and disk image file.
 The MSX tape input can be used with an android phone and msx2cas app to load the bin file.
 Alternatively you can also a convert a bin file to a wav file with openMSX and play the wav on a suitable device.

 ## Notes